crono-games/godot-rpg-editor/README.md

 # Godot RPG Editor

-> ⚠️ This project is still under active development and parts of the internal architecture may change.
+> ⚠️ This project is still under active development and parts of the internal architecture may change and there will inevitably be some regressions.

 **Godot RPG Editor** is a framework designed to build **event-driven gameplay systems** using a **node-based visual scripting interface**.